Dual Degree Programs

-The Online MBA program begins with a one-week orientation residency on campus, during which students complete their first course and engage in networking, professional development, technology training and team-building activities.
+The Online MBA program begins with a five-day orientation residency on campus, during which students complete their first course and engage in networking, professional development, technology training and team-building activities.
 Dual-degree students will complete 36 credits of core MBA coursework, with 12 elective credits awarded to the MBA program upon successful completion of the Doctoring 1 and 2 courses.

 Fox online classes meet over five, seven, ten, and fifteen weeks.
 While all prerecorded course content is available 24/7 in a mobile-friendly format, Fox Online MBA students will dive deeper into business topics by attending live web conferencing classes.
 Finally, an integrative capstone experience allows students to demonstrate, in a real-world setting, that they have mastered the knowledge and skills that today’s healthcare and business environments require.